Oxalate Absorption

 Although vitamin C is an essential nutrient, high intake of vitamin C can lead to increased oxalate production in the body.
 This is because vitamin C can be converted into oxalate under certain conditions.
 Therefore, consuming excessive amounts of vitamin C supplements or citrus fruits can contribute to higher oxalate levels and increased absorption.

-See also Oxalate And Arthritis
+See also Oxalate In Legumes

 Fat Intake